Farbwechsel – en passant (Colour Change – en passant)

 About the work

-Ottmar Sattel's work on the towpath beside the Rhine has been realised as a game involving colour and movement.
-Motor-operated blinds in strong, plain colours were mounted in eight coffer-like niches on the underside of the elevated section of rail constructed by the railway company.
-The result is a succession of different coloured surfaces arranged in order: black, green, beige, red, orange, yellow, blue and anthracite.
+With his Colour Change – en passant, Otmar Sattel developed a game that involves colour and movement.
+Motor-operated awnings in bold single colours were installed in eight niches on the underside of a section of railway line.
+The result is a sequence of different coloured areas in black, green, beige, red, orange, yellow, blue and anthracite.

 About the artist